History Of Halloween

 Horror through History

-The horror genre is most often identified with tales of the unnerving, and of inhuman specters that lurk in the darkness.
-Thrill seekers love horror because of its high-tension and uncertainty.
+The horror genre is most often identified with tales of the macabre, and of inhuman specters that lurk in the darkness.
+Thrill seekers love horror because of its propensity for creating a mixed atmosphere of chaos, unnerving, and familiarity.
 Through eerie thriller novels, Old Time Radio, and film the horror genre continues to leave it's audience in suspense.

 From the 1920s through the 1950s the most popular form of entertainment was Old Time Radio (OTR).
 This featured American radio programs which included many horror, mystery, and thriller shows.
 Some of these shows include The Creaking Door, The Hermit's Cave, and Murder at Midnight.
 One of the first horror programs was Lights Out.
 This would later become adapted into a television show in 1949.
 Escape, another horror show, was very popular for Vincent Price's narrations.
 His haunting voice set the mood for "Three Skeleton Key".
 This was a tale about three men who found themselves trapped in a lighthouse by thousands of rats.
 It is said to be Escape's most famous recording.
 Old Time Radio also opened the door for hoaxes, such as the eventful night of October 30, 1938.
 The Mercury Theater on Air played out a dramatization of Orson Welles' War of the Worlds.
 This broadcast would cause mass hysteria and dominate news headlines.